-The principal amount of the non-interest bearing note payable to Symphony Dynamo Holdings LLC of \$15 million is due on December 31, 2012 and is payable in cash, our common stock or a combination thereof at our discretion.
-As of June 30, 2012 the carrying value of the note payable was \$13.9 million and was classified as a short term liability.
+The principal amount of our non-interest bearing note payable to Symphony Dynamo Holdings LLC of \$15 million is due on December 31, 2012, and is payable in cash, our common stock or a combination thereof at our discretion.
+As of September 30, 2012, the carrying value of the note payable was \$14.5 million and was classified as a short term liability.
 Imputed interest is recorded as interest expense over the term of the loan using the interest rate method.
-If we elect to pay all or a portion of the note in shares of our common stock, the number of shares issued will be equal to the portion of the outstanding principal amount of the note to be repaid using our common stock, divided by the average closing price of our common stock for the thirty (30) trading days immediately preceding (but not including) the second trading day prior to the date of such payment multiplied by 1.15.
+If we elect to pay all or a portion of the note in shares of our common stock, the number of shares issued will be equal to the portion of the outstanding principal amount of the note to be repaid using our common stock, divided by the average closing price of our common stock for the 30 trading days immediately preceding (but not including) the second trading day before the date of such payment multiplied by 1.15.

 In addition to the non-cancelable commitments included above, we have entered into contractual arrangements that obligate us to make payments to the contractual counterparties upon the occurrence of future events.
-In addition, in the normal course of operations, we have entered into license and other agreements and intend to continue to seek additional rights relating to compounds or technologies in connection with our discovery, manufacturing and development programs.
-Under the terms of the agreements, we may be required to pay future up-front fees, milestones, royalties on net sales of products originating from the licensed technologies or other payments contingent upon the occurrence of an event that cannot reasonably be estimated.
+Also, in the normal course of operations, we have entered into license and other agreements and intend to continue to seek additional rights relating to compounds or technologies in connection with our discovery, manufacturing and development programs.
+Under the terms of the agreements, we may be required to pay future upfront fees, milestones, royalties on net sales of products originating from the licensed technologies or other payments contingent upon the occurrence of an event that cannot reasonably be estimated.

-We rely on research institutions, contract research organizations, clinical investigators and clinical material manufacturers.
-As of June 30, 2012, under the terms of our agreements, we are obligated to make future payments as services are provided of approximately \$10.0 million through 2015.
+We rely on research institutions, contract research organizations, clinical investigators as well as clinical and commercial material manufacturers of our product candidates.
+As of September 30, 2012, under the terms of our agreements, we are obligated to make future payments as services are provided of approximately \$10.5 million through 2015.
 These agreements are terminable by us upon written notice.
 Generally, we are liable only for actual effort expended by the organizations at any point in time during the contract through the notice period.

-Under the terms of our exclusive license agreements with The Regents of the University of California, as amended, for certain technology and related patent rights and materials, we pay annual license or maintenance fees and will be required to pay milestones and royalties on net sales of certain products originating from the licensed technologies.
+Under the terms of our exclusive license agreements with The Regents of the University of California, as amended, for certain technology and related patent rights and materials, we pay annual license or maintenance fees and will be required to pay milestones and royalties on net sales of certain products, if any, originating from the licensed technologies.